Is your Team Distracted? Use Task Shedding to Get Back on Track

 Most time-management approaches follow similar themes.
-The real difference is with Flex you have wings, there to help keep you focused, shed tasks, and do the tasks you can’t.
-If you need to, work with your wingman to problem solve how to shed tasks, and how to tap into other resources.
+The real difference with Flex is that you have wings, there to help keep you focused and shed tasks.
+If you need to, work with your wingman to problem-solve how to shed tasks and tap into other resources.
 Each day or more often as needed, sift out what you have to do, and what you can shed!
 This will help you and your team stay focused.